salvatorecorvaglia/accessio/SECURITY.md

 ## Supported Versions

-The following versions of accessio are currently supported with security updates:
+The following versions of Accessio are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |
 | 0.0.x   | :white_check_mark: |

-As accessio is in active development (v0.x), we recommend using the latest version to benefit from security improvements and bug fixes.
+As Accessio is in active development (v0.0.x), we recommend using the latest version to benefit from security improvements and bug fixes.

 ## Reporting a Vulnerability

-We take the security of accessio seriously.
+We take the security of Accessio seriously.
 If you discover a security vulnerability, please follow these steps:

 ### 🔒 Responsible Disclosure